Is Industrial Hemp Legal in My Area?

 If you intend to grow hemp, there are plenty of considerations.
 Too many farmers are seduced by the potential riches that await them.
 Some estimates suggest one can earn $100,000 per acre.
 Of course, you must subtract a myriad of expenses.

 Nonetheless, this is less of an issue if you grow over 100 acres of high-quality hemp!
 In most states, up to 90% of all hemp is developed for the CBD industry.
-Top-rated brands such as PureKana tend to source their hemp from Kentucky farms.
+Top-rated brands tend to source their hemp from Kentucky farms.

 While hemp is now synonymous with the CBD market, it has a remarkable array of uses.